-Assuming you have an HDTV, and depending on whether your tv has a built in antenna (mine did but I couldn’t get it to work) purchase an indoor antenna for your tv.
+Assuming you have an HDTV, and depending on whether your tv has a built in antenna (mine did but I couldn’t get it to work) purchase an indoor antenna so you can get local channels.
 Depending on where you live, this should allow you to at least get local channels in your area for free.
 I’m able to get 16 channels with this antenna.Take a look at antenna web if you want to check out what channels you get using an indoor antenna.
 Immediately after installing this antenna (which is easy) you should at least now have access to local channels for free.
+Yay!

-If you want access to more channels than just your local channels, take a look at this option.
+If you want access to more channels than just your local channels, I recommend taking a look at a Roku streaming box.
 I didn’t really care to have all the new shows but I wanted a few things to pick from if I was laying around on a Sunday afternoon and want to watch tv.

 Total out of pocket – $79 shipped